ui/guiness-api-docs/source/reward_api.rst

 Parameter   Required    Description
 =========== =========== =========================
-token       Yes         Authentication string user_email  No          A string indicating user's
+token       Yes         Authentication string customer    No          A string indicating user's
                         email address to be queried
 =========== =========== =========================